pema99/obsidian-vault/Math/Light Transport/Spherical Harmonics.md

 $$
 Note that we have dropped the surface position $x$ from irradiance function $E(x, n)$.
 This is because we assume the illumination is _distant_, which means changes in position have negligible effect.

-Given the nice property I described in the section [[Spherical Harmonics#Convolution]], one may now be tempted calculate irradiance integral like so:
+Given the nice property I described in the section [[Spherical Harmonics#Integral of product]], one may now be tempted calculate irradiance integral like so:
 $$
 E(n) = \int_{\Omega(n)} L(\omega) A(\theta) \ d\omega = \sum_{l=0}^\infty\sum_{m=-l}^l L_l^m A_l
 $$
 However, **this would be incorrect**.
 The reason is a mismatch in coordinate systems.
-Incoming radiance, $L(x,\omega)$ is with respect to _global coordinates_, while the clamped cosine term $A(\omega)$ is with a _local coordinates_ ie. the coordinate system where the surface normal at the point we are shading is pointing straight upwards.
+Incoming radiance, $L(x,\omega)$ is defined with respect to _global coordinates_, while the clamped cosine term $A(\omega)$ is with a _local coordinates_ ie. the coordinate system where the surface normal at the point we are shading is pointing straight upwards.
 We need to introduce a rotation term in order to account for this.
-I'll omit some details here, and name this term somewhat opaquely $R_l^m(n)$:
+I'll omit some details here, as this term is quite complicated to calculate, and just name it somewhat opaquely $R_l^m(n)$.
+With this term, we can now write irradiance as:
 $$
 E(n) = \sum_{l=0}^\infty\sum_{m=-l}^l L_l^m A_l \ R_l^m(n)
 $$
+The effect that this term has when multiplied onto the summand is to transform the input to the radiance function $L(\omega)$ from local coordinate space, which is the domain of our irradiance integral, into global coordinate space, which is the domain of the radiance function, i.e.:
+$$
+E(n) = \int_{\Omega(n)} L(LocalToGlobal(\omega)) A(\theta) \ d\omega
+$$
-Ramamoorthi shows that this rotation term can be rewritten to:
+Ramamoorthi shows that the rotation term can be rewritten to:
 $$
 R_l^m(n) = \sqrt{\frac{4\pi}{2l+1}}Y_l^m(n)
 $$